mladendeni/bike-rental-app/README.md

 # Add description

-This app is a example prototype of app structure.
+This app is an example prototype of app structure.
 It is a bike rental app.
 There should be a map with all rental bikes.
 When a bike is clicked it should display detailed information about it.